funkybob/django-nap/docs/extras/http.rst

 except_response
 ---------------

-In case you want to use these raiseable responses in your own views, Nap provides a `except_response` decorator.
+In case you want to use these raisable responses in your own views, Nap provides a `except_response` decorator.

 .. code-block:: python